yar3333/haxe-refactor/README.md

 A tool to search&replace by regex in many files, refactor haxe code and convert source code to/from haxe.

-* Tip: you can use http://regex.haqteam.com/ to test your conversion rules.

 ### Features ###